Sri Lanka acceded to the Convention on 13 December 2017. The Convention will enter into force for Sri Lanka on 1 June 2018.

 Mine Clearance (Article 5)

-Sri Lanka is one of the 30 States Parties that have indicated having significant numbers – hundreds or thousands – of landmine survivors.
+Sri Lanka is one of the States Parties that has indicated having significant numbers – hundreds or thousands – of landmine survivors.
 Sri Lanka is also a State Party to the Convention on the Rights of Persons with Disabilities.

 Press Release Sri Lanka accedes to the Convention